EveWangUW/Positivity-Generator/README.md

 Backend: Flask, Python

 **Download and running instructions:**
+1. Download the code from Github
-1. In the terminal, go to the 'client' directory (frontend), run:
+2. In the terminal, go to the 'client' directory (frontend), run:
 ```
 npm install
 npm run dev
 ```
-2. Open another terminal, go to the 'server' directory (backend), run:
+3. Open another terminal, go to the 'server' directory (backend), run:
 ```
 source venv/bin/activate
 pip3 install Flask